garrandall/popular-music-data/tracks/you-don-t-know-my-name-alicia-keys.md

 Oh yeah, Thursday's perfect, man"

-And it feels like ooh
+And it feels like oh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)
-Baby, baby, I swear, it's like ooh
+Baby, baby, I swear, it's like oh
 But you don't know my name, no no no
 ('Round and 'round and 'round we go, will you ever know?)
-And it feels like ooh
+And it feels like oh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)

 And I swear on my mother and father it feels like...
-Ooh, ooh, ooh, ooh, ooh
+Oh, oh oohohohhoh
-Ooh, ooh, ooh, ooh, ooh
+Oh, oh oohohohhoh
-Ooh, ooh, ooh
+Oh, oh oh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)